 - Communication to diverse audiences

-Dante studied Music at Middlebury College and wrote a senior thesis in musicology while also working on composition projects and performing in several different groups.
+Dante studied Music at Middlebury College and wrote a senior thesis in musicology, while also working on composition projects and performing in several different groups.
 He then transitioned to considering sound in a different context at Purdue University’s Center for Global Soundscapes, where he earned a PhD in Forestry and Natural Resources/Ecological Sciences and Engineering.
-His research has focused on using automated acoustic recording to monitor animal populations and biodiversity, and it has also addressed human perception of soundscapes and its relationship with human connection to nature.
+His research has focused on using automated acoustic recording to monitor animal populations and biodiversity, which also addressed human perception of soundscapes and their relationship with human connection to nature.
 The bulk of his dissertation work was conducted during a year he spent living in Tierra del Fuego, Argentina.